AlainParadis/designschool/_topics/retouching-fundamentals.md

    You can create layers as needed.
 I usually create a layer for each separate task.
 Remember to name all of your layers with a meaningful name.

-  ### Whitening Teeth
+  ### Blemishes & Teeth Whitening

-  All you need to do in this photo is whiten the man's teeth using the technique we practiced in class.
+  All you need to do in this photo is remove the blemishes, then whiten the man's teeth using the technique we practiced in class.
 Make sure it doesn't look over-done.

   <img class="size100 borderdarkgrey1" alt="summative-teeth-whitening" src="/images/photoshop-retouching-fundamentals/summative-teeth-whitening.jpg">